Cover image credit to Thorn. 10 minute read.

 And then there’s porn.
 If one room is watching an unusual amount of porn on their hotel TV, that can trigger suspicions especially if it happens in tandem with other signs of trafficking.
 Not always, of course, especially in Hilton Hotels & Resorts since they officially announced a change in policy last year and removed all on-demand pornographic videos from the in-room entertainment services at all of its properties worldwide.

 Checking on the contents of another traveler’s room (or their TV habits) is of course frowned upon for regular guests, but there are things any traveler can watch out for: if you’re checking in or in the lobby, do the women being checked in have their own credit cards and forms of identification?
 Do they look to be in good health?
 Do they seem disoriented or disheveled?
 Are their “boyfriends” significantly older?
-Do the men seem to be preventing the women from moving about freely?
-There have even been reports of some women having tattoos that mark ownership.
+There have even been reports of some victims having tattoos that mark ownership.

 If you’re in the United States, the phone number to the National Human Trafficking Hotline is 1-888-373-7888.